inspirer/textmapper/documentation.md

 ## Operator Precedence

-Mathematical expressions appear in many languages and every language defines its own order in which parts of an expression are evaluated.
+Mathematical expressions appear in many languages, and every language defines its own order in which parts of an expression are evaluated.
 For example, without parentheses, multiplication is usually done before addition.
 From the parsing point of view, it does make sense to have an AST that reflects the chosen operator precedence, i.e. operators with higher precedence are reduced first, and remain closer to the leaves in the AST.
 This allows us to evaluate an expression using a simple recursive tree traversal.

 For operators of the same precedence, the order of execution remains unclear.
 For example, ```a+b+c``` can be interpreted either as ```(a+b)+c```, or ```a+(b+c)```.
 We may resolve it by defining an operator as left-associative (operations are grouped left-to-right), right-associative, or non-associative.
 Non-associative operators produce a syntax error when applied to a term of the same precedence (e.g. a range operator is non-associative ```1..100```).